Here are the grades with some information about each:

 Maple syrup is a dietary source of Manganese, Vitamin B2 (Riboflavin), Magnesium, Zinc, Potassium, Calcium, Vitamin B1 (Thiamine), Iron and Selenium.
 (Source: USDA Nutrient Database and Canadian Nutrient File)

-Pure maple syrup contains ~50 calories per tablespoon, is gluten-free, fat-free, and contains no cholesterol or trans-fatty acids.
+Pure maple syrup contains ~50 calories per tablespoon, is gluten-free, fat-free, cholesterol-free and virtually sodium-free as well.

-In short, if you’re choosing a sweetener, pure maple syrup is a great choice for any health-conscious individual!
+In short, when choosing a sweetener, pure maple syrup is the best choice for the health-conscious individual!